a-caine/pico-raycaster/README.md

 This project also relies upon the standard pico-sdk, instructions on how to set this up can be found [here](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)

-This repository contains both ~a stubbed example~, and a full solution should you get stuck at any point.
+This repository contains both a stubbed example, and a full solution should you get stuck at any point.

 ## Useful Links